IELTS Writing

 • a dramatic increase

-Note that a conclusion in not necessary so I do not recommend writing a conclusion.
+Note that a conclusion is not necessary so I do not recommend writing a conclusion.
 For writing task 1 academic never include an opinion, you must write factually.

 Body Paragraphs